A race against time: funding the fight against bird killing

 by Jessleena Suri

 Israel is a haven for birds and birders alike.
 Israel during migration season is something else altogether.
 Down in southern Africa we don’t get to experience the marvel that is mass migration.
 The nearest imaginable equivalent is perhaps the migration of wildebeest in the Serengeti, but even this pales in comparison to the estimated 500 million birds of over 500 species that pass through Israel twice a year.
-You hear stories of dizzying numbers of raptors (of several species) circling the skies, huge flocks of cranes, storks and pelicans riding the thermals and even the driest deserts teeming with birds on every shrub.
-It’s an incomprehensible natural wonder that makes you realise how we take the sheer number of birds on earth for granted, until they congregate to complete their gruelling journeys together.
+You hear stories of dizzying numbers of raptors (of several species) circling the skies, huge flocks of cranes, storks, and pelicans riding the thermals, and even the driest deserts teeming with birds on every shrub.
+It’s an incomprehensible natural wonder that makes you realize how we take the sheer number of birds on earth for granted, until they congregate to complete their grueling journeys together.

 European Honey Buzzards

-Infographic on bird killing in the Mediterranean (BirdLife International)
+Infographic on bird killings in the Mediterranean (BirdLife International)

 Greater Hoopoe Lark, one of the many desert specialists that occur in Israel

-Many of you will remember the ‘Birding Ecotours Bandits’, the South African team that participated in last two COTF events.
+Many of you will remember the ‘Birding Ecotours Bandits’, the South African team that participated in the last two COTF events.
 Many of you in fact contributed generously to the team’s fundraising efforts and closely followed their exploits on race day.
-This year, Birding Ecotours have decided to pass on the baton to Youth Africa Birding, a movement which seeks to encourage birding as a hobby for young people, and to create a community of young birders across the continent.
-The Youth Africa Birders are a team of four talented and enthusiastic under-25’s and will be sure to fly the Birding Ecotours flag high in Eilat!
+This year Birding Ecotours has decided to pass on the baton to Youth Africa Birding, a movement which seeks to encourage birding as a hobby for young people and to create a community of young birders across the continent.
+The Youth Africa Birders are a team of four talented and enthusiastic under-25ers and will be sure to fly the Birding Ecotours flag high in Eilat!

-All photos were taken by my friend Carles Durà Franch apart from the BirdLife Intl infographic.
+All photos were taken by my friend Carles Durà Franch apart from the BirdLife International infographic.